Walks and talks on Hill of Tara

 Joe Fenwick was senior surveyor on the Discovery Programme's Tara survey and on NUI Galway's research project at Rathcroghan.
 He too specialises in the archaeology of early royal sites and headed up the geophysical survey of Tara for the last 10 years.
 His talk will focus on the contribution of geophysics to our understanding of early royal sites.

-Robert Shaw is currently the principle geo-surveyor at the Discovery Programme.
-His areas of interest include the application of remote sending on the digital documentation of cultural heritage monuments and objects.
-His talk will focus on the surveying of Royal sites using aerial photogrammetry and LiDAR.
+Robert Shaw is currently the principal geo-surveyor at the Discovery Programme.
+His areas of interest include the application of remote sensing on the digital documentation of cultural heritage monuments and objects.
+His talk will focus on the surveying of royal sites using aerial photogrammetry and LiDAR.

 The Hill of Tara